phit3/flipped_classroom/README.md

     python3 main.py --help
     ```
 ### Examples
-  - run test for teacher forcing (TF) trained model using weights saved under the tag 'essential', the lorenz' dataset
+  - starting a test the model trained with teacher forcing (TF) the lorenz' dataset using weights tagged with 'essential'.
     ```bash
     python3 main.py --tag essential --operation test --models TF --datasets lorenz_0.01_0.905 --quiet
     ```
-  - run training of model with teacher forcing (TF) on the mackeyglass and the roessler dataset while overriding some default hyperparameters saving weights under tag 'the_future'
+  - starting a training with TF on the mackeyglass and the roessler dataset while overriding some default hyperparameters (lr and plateau) saving weights tagged with 'the_future'
     ```bash
-    python3 main.py --tag essential --operation train --models TF --datasets \\
+    python3 main.py --tag the_future --operation train --models TF --datasets \\
-            '{"mackeyglass_1.0_0.006": {"lr": 1e-2}, "roessler_0.12_0.069": {"plateau": 30}}' \\
+            '{"mackeyglass_1.0_0.006": {"lr": 1e-2}, "roessler_0.12_0.069": {"plateau": 30}}'
-        --tag the_future
     ```
-  - run training of model using linear curriculum learning with increasing teacher forcing (CL_ITF_P_Lin) for the three datasets used above saving weights under tag 'back_to_the_future'
+  - starting a training using an increasing linear curriculum learning strategy (CL_ITF_P_Lin) for the three datasets lorenz, mackeyglass and roessler saving weights tagged with 'back_to_the_future'
     ```bash
-    python3 main.py --tag essential --operation train --models CL_ITF_P_Lin --datasets \\
+    python3 main.py --tag back_to_the_future --operation train --models CL_ITF_P_Lin --datasets \\
          lorenz_0.01_0.905 \\
-         '{"mackeyglass_1.0_0.006": {"lr": 1e-2}, "roessler_0.12_0.069": {"plateau": 30}}' \\
+         '{"mackeyglass_1.0_0.006": {"lr": 1e-2}, "roessler_0.12_0.069": {"plateau": 30}}'
-        --tag back_to_the_future
     ```